WARNING: this article contains nudity!!!

-There are certain tribes far from human “civilization” that wander around naked without any issues.
+There are certain tribes far from human “civilisation” that wander around naked without any issues.
 Why has the so called Western world gone to the other extreme of hiding themselves behind clothes as if there was something very abnormal that had to be kept covered?
 I really wonder whether the Western world can claim to be “civil” as it seems they are distancing themselves more and more from their natural desires.

 This article started with a warning saying “article contains nudity” … and your curiosity impelled you to read this blog post.
 And you know what?
 There is absolutely nothing to feel ashamed or embarrassed about.
 Embrace that curiosity, explore it and be free.
 I am very proud of you … and so should you.